publicityicamp/GPT_6.25_Plus/README.md

 &nbsp;
 ### Installation and Run The Project
 **Google Colab**
 > 1. Open in Google Colab:
+> Click the link below to load the interactive notebook:
 (https://colab.research.google.com/drive/1cuiSnphHkgvd-ymwei7dHHOOVzATHcIj?usp=sharing)
-> 2. Configuration
+> 2. Configuration Secure API Access
 >   i) Click Secrets in left sidebar
 >  ii) Add secret: `GEMINI_API_KEY`
 > iii) Insert your GEMINI API Key
 >  iv) Toggle "Notebook access" to ON
+> 3. Execute the Pipeline:
-> 3. Run all cells:
+> Run the multi-agent system by triggering the execution cells:
-> Runtime → Run all
+> Go to the top menu bar and select Runtime → Run all
-> 4. Launch the dashboard:
+> 5. Launch the dashboard:
 > Scroll to the bottom of the execution logs and click the generated Gradio public share link (e.g., `https://xxxx.gradio.live`).

 &nbsp;